 Composing with Diagonals

-You can use the diagonal lines in the scene to compose frames.
-The diagonal lines tend to produce strong images than the horizontal and vertical lines.
+You can use diagonal lines in the scene to create dynamic compositions.
+Diagonal lines tend to produce stronger images compared to horizontal or vertical lines.

 11. Composing with Horizon Line